mainibet/minishell/HERE_I_AM.md

 ## Upcoming

 - CHeck function understanding with gemini
-- Organize plan to read man according to the functions needed in each version
+- Organize plan to read man according to the functions needed in each version exec.c and/or exec.h
 - Include my understanding of each funciton in obsidian (in each function)
 - connect the questions with each function in obsidian
 1. V0 for execution